Degree in Business Administration and Management

 04. Oral and written communication in a foreign language

-05. Computer knowledge related to the field of study
+05. Computer skills related to the field of study

 06. Ability to analyze and search for information from diverse sources